vibhor98/Intranet-Chat-Server/README.md

 We use `telnet` as a client interface to connect to the server. `telnet` comes installed in Unix-based systems.
 Windows users may require to install it before connecting to the server.

-DISCLOSURE: Telnet is not encrypted by default and this should not be used as a way to send secure and important messages.
+:warning: **DISCLOSURE** : Telnet is not encrypted by default and this should not be used as a way to send secure and important messages.
 If you are using this on a public or private network your data can be visible to those with rights to collect and inspect your data.
-Please use caution.
+Please use with caution.

 #### 2. Connect to the chat server on the client's terminal or command prompt.
 ```